M64GitHub/libtsprites/README.md

 ## MAIN CONCEPT

-The whole lib is based on the concept of `blocks` ('▄' or '▀'), forming `sprites` (various sorts of), `screens` (support clipping, screens inside of screens / multiple screens next to eachother, etc ...), and a `rendering engine` to glue all together.
+The whole lib is based on the concept of `blocks` ('▄' or '▀') forming `sprites` (various sorts of), `screens` (support clipping, screens inside of screens / multiple screens next to eachother, etc ...), and a `rendering engine` to glue all together.

-- Please note upfront: all the concepts are independent, and optional to use.
-You no screen screen, or anything else than (any type of) `sprite` if you just want to display some graphics. (see [Basic Usage](#basic-usage))
+- Please note upfront: all the components are independent, and optional to use.You need no screen screen, or anything else than (any type of) `sprite` if you just want to display some graphics. (see [Basic Usage](#basic-usage))

 "Everything is a sprite".
 Everything you can place on the screen and see is any type of a sprite.
 Every type of sprite has `frames`, `animations`,